 - The representative from the title company or your attorney will then record the transaction and deed with the appropriate municipality.

 - The buyer receives the keys and, unless indicated differently in the contract, officially takes possession of the property.

-Tip: Try to control for any surprises that may come up at time of closing.
-Running a title search early may be appropriate, as is the aformentioned advice not to materially change your employment or credit before closing.
+Tip: Try to control for any surprises that may come up at the time of closing.
+Running a title search early may be appropriate, as is the aforementioned advice not to materially change your employment or credit before closing.

 Who we are

 We've built Folio: the first AI email assistant for professionals.